Skip to main content

 Contest Materials

-All entries must be submitted by February 20, 2026.
+• All entries must be submitted by February 20, 2026.
 Please be sure to review all of the contest rules. *Students should be mindful of the contest topic, and should review the full fact pattern carefully. **Essays not responsive to the topic will be disqualified.

-History of the Essay Contest
+History of the Quintin Johnstone Statewide High School Essay Contest

-CBF's James W. Cooper Fellows launched the Essay Contest in 2000 with the purpose of encouraging young people in Connecticut to think about and explore legal issues relevant to them.
+CBF's James W. Cooper Fellows launched the Essay Contest in 2000 with the purpose of encouraging young people in CT to think about and explore legal issues relevant to them.
 In 2011, the contest was named after Quintin Johnstone, a professor at Yale Law School.
 Johnstone served as past president of CBF, participated in a variety of Fellows projects, and was a longtime member of the Fellows Education and Program Committee.